Giga-Chad-LLC/Wendy-Telegram-Chatbot/README.md

 **Start of the conversation:**

-_Cold conversation start_ feature is turned off, as it requires a filled out questionnaire and a server hosted on a publicly available API (as far as we know, it is a limitation of the Telegram webapps):
+_Cold conversation start_ feature is turned off, as it requires a filled out questionnaire and a server hosted on a publicly available server (as far as we know, it is a limitation of the Telegram webapps):

 <img alt="" src="./assets/readme/demos/start.gif" />
 <div style="margin-top:30px;"></div>